Guide to neuralgia

 - Risk Factors

-Compression of the spinal cord or nerve roots can produce localized pain at the site of the compression, pain that travels the length of the affected nerve, tingling, numbness or muscle weakness — all of which are forms of neuralgia.
+Compression of the spinal cord or nerve roots can produce localized pain at the site of the compression, pain that radiates along the length of the affected nerve, tingling, numbness or muscle weakness — all of which are forms of neuralgia.
 To learn about the treatments for these debilitating symptoms, read the following article.

 Because the term neuralgia is used to describe such a wide variety of neurological symptoms, treatment options vary greatly.
-In general, spinal neuralgia — pain and other symptoms that originate with nerve dysfunction within the spine — can be treated using conservative methods such as:
+In general, spinal neuralgia can be treated using conservative methods such as:

 - Pain medication